-For the first time scientists succeeded in determining the exact spatial arrangement of each single atom in a nanoparticle.
+For the first time scientists succeeded in determining the exact spatial arrangement of a single atom in a nanoparticle.
 The yellow spheres are the graphically depicted atoms that form the silver nanoparticle, which is about two nanometres in diameter.
-Text and images in electronic form are available from: redaktion@empa.ch
+(Image: Empa/ETH Zürich)